Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 - **Note**: If you're using a virtual environment, make sure to activate it before running Animal-AI.

 ### Additional Resources
-- [Quick Start Guide](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/main/docs/quickStart.md) - for a quick overview of how to get started with Animal-AI, including running the standalone arena and learning controls for manual play.
 - [Configuration Guide](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/overhaul_docs/docs/configGuide/ConfigFileGuide.md) - for a detailed guide on how to design and run configuration files in Animal-AI.
 - [Training Agents](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/b596c6a8a9d36d2a504db7a06dc814d0a8b76c4a/docs/Training.md) - for a detailed guide on how to train agents in Animal-AI.